sergeyzolotukhin/learn-java-gradle/docs/aws/RDS.md

 store on SSD
-support Document and key-value data model spread across 3 data centers in different region eventually (by default) and strong consistency read
+support Document and key-value data model spread across 3 data centers in different region eventually (by default) and strong consistency read transaction should be enabled one or more table in single account and region
+ACID

 DAX - DynamoDB Accelerator - is a cache service